emmaguy/rxjava-mvp-giphy/readme.md

 }
 ```

-We separate the `createComponent` and `inject` steps as an easy way to support orientation change - the first time we call both `create` and `inject`, any subsequent times we need to inject we can just call `inject` and we can reuse the classes - which means we have an in memory cache of data from our network requests (held in the `Presenter`) for free.
+We separate the `createComponent` and `inject` steps as an easy way to support orientation change - the first time we call both `create` and `inject`, any subsequent times we need to inject we can just call `inject` and we can reuse the classes - which means we use our memory cache of data from our network requests (held in `TrendingStorage`) rather than hit the network again.

 # License